githedgehog/docs/docs/user-guide/external.md

 ```
 ### Example Edge side BGP configuration based on SONiC OS

+!!! warning
-> **_NOTE:_** Hedgehog does not recommend using following configuration for production.
+    Hedgehog does not recommend using following configuration for production.
 It's just as example of Edge Peer config

 Interface config
 ```yaml